K-Sato1995/gatsbyBlog/content/posts/GraphQL-Ruby(Class-based-API)/index.md

   - GraphQL
   - Tutorial
 published: true
-description: " In the other post about GraphQL Basics(1), I focused on how to utilize GraphQl on the front-side of a web application.
-In this post, I'll mainly talk about how to use the tool on your back-end(in this case Ruby on Rails). "
+description: 'This post mainly focuses on how to use GraphQL on the back-end(specifically Ruby on Rails). '
 ---

 # Introduction